Year end Trading Update - Strong second half delivers significant increase in profits and cash generation

-28 January 2009.
-IQE plc (AIM: IQE, “IQE” or the “Group”) the leading global supplier of advanced semiconductor wafer products and wafer services to the semiconductor industry, is pleased to provide a trading update for the year ended 31 December 2008, based on unaudited management results.
+IQE plc (AIM: IQE, “IQE” or the “Group”) the leading global supplier of advanced semiconductor wafer products and services to the semiconductor industry, provides a trading update for the year ended 31 December 2009.

 IQE plc (+44 29 2083 9400) Drew Nelson Phil Rasmussen Chris Meadows